drcode/orly/README.md

 3. Watch for an "after-transaction" event in the parent control, to generate additional read transactions that inform the child components (i.e. tiles) of the new layout.
 4. Create child components that update their layout in response to the new data.

-## Implement parser read function that pass rectangle data to Orly
+## Implement parser read function that passes rectangle data to Orly

 The Orly component contains the following query selector: